cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - {{JKX18}} used a generic prime-order group for the DH-OPRF and HMQV operations, and includes necessary prime-order subgroup checks when receiving attacker-controlled values over the wire.
-This specification instantiates the prime-order group using for 3DH using prime-order groups based on elliptic curves, as described in
+This specification instantiates the prime-order group used for 3DH using prime-order groups based on elliptic curves, as described in
   {{I-D.irtf-cfrg-voprf, Section 2.1}}.
 This specification also delegates OPRF group choice and operations to {{!I-D.irtf-cfrg-voprf}}.
 As such, the prime-order group as used